Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

 The conditional probabilities are then constrained by the following conditions:

-The conditions (\ref{x}) to (\ref{a}) encode probabilistically the relevant elements of the universality arguments since they allow for the possibility of a background assumption that supports both $M$ and $A$.
-The statement (\ref{e}) encodes probabilistically that the empirical evidence actually plays the role of evidence in favour of the model $A$.
+The conditions (\ref{x}) to (\ref{a}) encode probabilistically the relevant elements of the universality argument since they allow for the possibility of a background assumption that supports both M and A. The statement (\ref{e}) encodes probabilistically that the empirical evidence actually plays the role of evidence in favour of the modelling framework ${\cal A}$.

-With this, the following theorem holds (the proof is in Appendix \ref{app1}): \begin{quote} \textbf{Theorem 1}: $P(\t M|\t E)>P(\t M)$, if the conditions (\ref{x}), (\ref{m}), (\ref{a}) and (\ref{e}) are satisfied. \end{quote} The satisfaction of Theorem 1 implies that $\t E$ confirms $\t M$ within a Bayesian analysis of confirmation.
-Within the framework of analogue simulation, provided we have universality arguments with prior probability that is neither unity or zero, confirmation of a hypothesis regarding the target system can obtain based upon evidence relating to the source system.
-It is important to note again, that having independent grounds on which to support one of the common background assumptions will `block' the inductive support $E$ can give for $M$ as that background assumption already has a large marginal probability.
-This does not pose a problem for this account but offers a way to distinguish between those circumstances in which the novel empirical evidence $E$ can provide substantial inductive support for $M$ and those circumstances it cannot be used for that purpose.
+With this, the following theorem holds (the proof is in Appendix \ref{app1}): \begin{theorem} Consider the Bayesian network depicted in Figure \ref{fig3} with the prior probability distribution $P$ defined in eqs. (\ref{priorx}) and (\ref{priormae}).
+Then $P(\t M | \t E)>P(\t M)$, if conditions (\ref{x}) to (\ref{e}) are satisfied. \end{theorem} Theorem \ref{thm1} implies that $\t E$ confirms $\t M$ within a Bayesian analysis of confirmation.
+Note that Theorem \ref{thm1} also holds if condition (\ref{x}) is replaced by the weaker condition $0 < x < 1$.
+Hence, within the framework of analogue simulation, provided we have universality arguments with prior probability that is neither unity or zero, confirmation of a hypothesis regarding the target system can obtain based upon evidence relating to the source system.

+It is important to note again that having independent grounds on which to support one of the common background assumptions will `block' the inductive support E can give for M as that background assumption already has a large marginal probability.
+This does not pose a problem for this account but offers a way to distinguish between those circumstances in which the novel empirical evidence E can provide substantial inductive support for M and those circumstances it cannot be used for that purpose.